-The contribution of this paper is multiple folds.
-First, from Table \ref{rmk:comp}, we see that our theoretical results hold for more general jump than the existing ones.
-In fact, our condition can be further relaxed when the jump part has some special structures as in Assumption \ref{asu-cha}.
-Specifically, for the estimation of volatility of volatility, the consistency holds for any jump activity index smaller than 2, and smaller than $1.5$ is required for the asymptotic normality, as stated in Theorem \ref{thm-vov}.
-In Remark \ref{rmk:comp}, we provide intuitive explanations on how the thresholding technique, bi-power estimator and our method diminish the effect of jumps and why our one outperforms the existing ones.
-Moreover, we find that the spot volatility estimator proposed in \cite{LLL2018} is particularly suitable for the scenario when the difference of volatility estimates at consecutive time points are used, such as in the estimation of volatility of volatility.
-This is because the bias terms due to the presence of jumps will mutually cancel out.
-Second, in some existing literature such as \cite{WM2014}, leverage effect was defined as the quadratic covariation between the log-price process and a general function of volatility process.
-We extend our theory to this scenario and derive corresponding central limit theorem.
-Compare our estimator with the one in \cite{WM2014}, we see that both estimators achieve the optimal convergence rate, but our estimator has smaller asymptotic variance.
+This paper makes several contributions.
+First, as shown in Table \ref{tab:comp_the}, our theoretical results accommodate a broader class of jumps than existing results.
+The conditions can be relaxed further when the jump component has the special structure specified in Assumption \ref{asu-cha}.
+Specifically, for the estimation of volatility of volatility, consistency holds for any jump activity index below 2, whereas asymptotic normality requires the index to be below $1.5$, as stated in Theorem \ref{thm-vov}.
+In Section \ref{sec:remark}, we provide intuitive explanations of how thresholding, bi-power estimator, and our method mitigate the effect of jumps and why our approach outperforms existing methods.
+We also find that the spot volatility estimator proposed by \cite{LLL2018} is particularly suitable when increments of estimated volatility are used, as in the estimation of volatility of volatility, because the jump-induced bias terms cancel.
+Second, some studies, such as \cite{WM2014}, define the leverage effect as the quadratic covariation between the log-price process and a general function of the volatility process.
+We extend our theory to this setting and derive the corresponding central limit theorem.
+Although both our estimator and that of \cite{WM2014} achieve the optimal convergence rate, our estimator has a smaller asymptotic variance.